neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 !~
 ```

-The logical negation of `=~`, will succeed if the regex does NOT match.
+The logical negation of `=~`, will succeed if the regex does *not* match.
 Since we are looking for
-primes, the regex will should match all NON-primes.
+primes, the regex will match all *non*-primes.

 ## The regular expression